Valhamyr/Vintage/README.md

 This repository is a starting place for creating mods for the sandbox game [Vintage Story](https://www.vintagestory.at/).
 Below is a short overview of the modding workflow, file structure and useful resources based on the official wiki.

+## Working in this repository

+When starting a new mod from scratch, first create a dedicated folder inside this repository and keep all of the mod's files there.
+Avoid placing mod files directly in the repository root so that different mods do not overwrite one another.

 ## Supported Vintage Story version

 According to the [Vintage Story wiki main page](https://wiki.vintagestory.at/Main_Page), the latest stable release is **version 1.20.12** (June 8, 2025) `Purely stable performance`.